infinum/frontend-handbook/Angular/Angular guidelines and best practices/Testing.md

 - [What do you mean by Test Doubles?](https://medium.com/@kashwin95kumar/what-do-you-mean-by-test-doubles-b57a2a792973)
 - [Test Doubles — Fakes, Mocks and Stubs](https://blog.pragmatists.com/test-doubles-fakes-mocks-and-stubs-1a7491dfa3da)

 The "final form" of testing and test doubles is having two implementations that implement the same functionality.
-One implementation is used in production codebase, while the other implementation is used in testing for verification that both implementations show the same behaviour in all the cases.
+One implementation is used in production codebase, while the other implementation is used in testing for verification that both implementations show the same behavior in all the cases.
 This is rarely done as it is very time-consuming, but it could be a good idea for testing some critical code.

 ### Typing test doubles